Colm1711/snake_game/README.md

 [View the live project here.](https://colm1711.github.io/snake_game/)

-This is the main marketing website for Code Institute.
-It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential students and partners.
+This is the main website page for my Snake Game.
+This website is targeted at users looking to pass some time and to have fun reliving the retro snake game that is in honor of the 3210 verison.

 <h2 align="center"><img src="assets/readme-images/snake-responsive.png"></h2>